HowLongFor

 X-patternFront-wheel drive (alt.)All tires cross diagonally

-Side-to-sideStaggered tire sizesLeft and right swap on same axle only
+Side-to-sideDifferent-sized front/rearLeft and right swap on same axle

 Factors That Affect Service Time

-• Make an appointment rather than walking in, especially on Saturdays.
+• Make an appointment rather than walking in, especially on weekends.

-• Combine with oil changes to save a separate trip.
+• Combine it with an oil change to save a separate trip.

 • Go on weekday mornings for the shortest wait times.